History of the San Francisco 49ers: Ownership change: Eddie out, the Yorks in

 In the late 1990s, Eddie DeBartolo, Jr. was involved in a corruption investigation regarding Louisiana Governor Edwin Edwards and one of his Mississippi riverboat casinos.
 DeBartolo later pleaded guilty to a failure to report a felony charge in 1998.
 He was suspended from active control of the 49ers for one year.
 His sister, Denise DeBartolo York, and her husband, Dr. John York, took over operations of the team.

 Eddie DeBartolo returned from his suspension in 1999, but a series of lawsuits over control of the family's vast holdings led him to surrender controlling interest to the Yorks as part of a 2000 settlement.
 Denise York is now chairwoman of the board, while John York was named CEO.

 1999

 On the field, the 1999 version of the 49ers got off to a 3–1 start, then in a nationally televised Monday Night Football game against the Arizona Cardinals, Steve Young suffered a blindside hit from cornerback Aeneas Williams that would eventually force him to retire.

 Without their future Hall of Famer, the 49ers lost 11 of their last 12 games, and suffered their first losing season in a non-strike year since 1980, which was also the last time that the 49ers failed to win at least 10 or more games in a season.

+Young's career-ending injury, and the subsequent losing streak throughout the remainder of 1999 ended a remarkable stretch where San Francisco went 213–75–1 over 289 regular season games dating back to week 12 in 1980; a win percentage of .737.

-Bobb McKittrick, 49ers offensive line coach since 1979, also died of cancer following the 1999 season.
+Bobb McKittrick, the 49ers offensive line coach since 1979, also died of cancer of the bile duct, following the 1999 season.
+His doctors had previously canceled a liver transplant he needed after exploratory surgery showed his cancer had spread to his abdomen.